Sandy-Patel02/Offsite-Demo/index.md

 Salesforce manages all authentication for callouts that specify a named credential as the callout endpoint so that you don’t have to.
 You can also skip remote site settings, which are otherwise required for callouts to external sites, for the site defined in the named credential.

->  **Important**
->  All credentials stored within the NamedCredential, ExternalDataSource, and ExternalDataUserAuth entities are encrypted under a framework that is consistent with other encryption frameworks on the platform.
->  Salesforce encrypts your credentials by auto-creating org-specific keys.
-Credentials encrypted using the previous encryption scheme were migrated to the new framework.

 Named credentials are supported in these types of callout definitions:
 -  Apex callouts
 -  External data sources of these types: